ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 ### Say hello to Pester PowerShell module

 [Pester](https://github.com/pester/Pester) is unit test framework for PowerShell.
 I like to say *If you can PowerShell it, you can Pester it*.
-<blockquote>Pester provides a framework for running Unit Tests to execute and validate PowerShell commands.
+> Pester provides a framework for running Unit Tests to execute and validate PowerShell commands.
 Pester follows a file naming convention for naming tests to be discovered by pester at test time and a simple set of functions that expose a Testing DSL for isolating, running, evaluating and reporting the results of PowerShell commands.
 Please see [how to install Pester module here](https://github.com/pester/Pester/wiki/Installation-and-Update).

 With this framework, that I really encourage you to read more about it on the [project Wiki](https://github.com/pester/Pester/wiki/Pester), we can automate our tests and make it do the validations for us!